-Before the Brexit vote, I tried to sell the idea that 10 years is the magic figure between Scottish referendums (2014 and 2024): a short enough distance to keep pro-independence actors content, and long enough to hope that enough people have changed their minds.
-In the meantime, the SNP and Greens would produce some vague triggers (like a surge in opinion poll support).
+I’ll try to sell you the idea that 10 years is the magic figure between Scottish referendums: a short enough distance to keep pro-independence actors content, and long enough to hope that enough people have changed their minds.
+We now have 5-yearly elections, so it would be a commitment in the 2021 Holyrood election to hold it in 2024.

-Now, if a second referendum is to happen, it is because of the constitutional crisis prompted by Brexit.
-Overall, most UK voters chose to leave the European Union, but most voters in Scotland chose to remain.
-The SNP and its allies will push for a second referendum on that basis, with reference to a ‘democratic outrage’.
-It possesses the votes to pass a bill to that effect in the Scottish Parliament, and needs some cooperation from a UK Government led by the party that just used a referendum to justify major constitutional change.
-It is difficult to see why the Conservative government would oppose a referendum under those circumstances (rather than allow it to take place and argue for the Union) even though UK government ministers have rejected the idea so far.
+In the short term, the only event that matters is the ‘Brexit’ vote this month.
+If most UK voters choose to leave the European Union, and most voters in Scotland vote to remain, we will have a constitutional crisis.
+The SNP and its allies will push for a second referendum on Scottish independence, it will have the votes to pass a bill to that effect in the Scottish Parliament, and the main obstacle will be a UK Government led by the party that just used a referendum to justify major constitutional change!
+It is difficult to see why the Conservatives would bother to oppose a referendum under those circumstances.

 Dissatisfaction with devolution is not the same as support for independence

-Recent events reinforce the sense that Scottish devolution will never seem like a ‘settlement’.
-Instead, until recently, we have had a routine process in which: (a) there is a proposed devolution settlement, (b) it sticks for a while, (c) there is a rise in support for independence or further devolution, (d) there is another settlement.
+It is possible that Scottish devolution will never seem like a ‘settlement’.
+Instead, we have had a routine process in which: (a) there is a proposed devolution settlement, (b) it sticks for a while, (c) there is a rise in support for independence or further devolution, (d) there is another settlement.

 So far, this has happened in 1999 (the first modern settlement), from the SNP’s first Holyrood win in 2007 (producing the Scotland Act 2011), and during the referendum itself (producing the Scotland Act 2016).

 The difference this time is the sense – often generated by supporters and opponents of independence – that the 2016 Act is the final offer.
-If so, before Brexit, we had two key scenarios:
+If so, we have two key scenarios:

 - This offer proves to be too unpopular to maintain support for devolution, there is a further referendum, and no-one can offer more devolution in exchange for a No vote.